 Day 12: Charleville area (S Queensland).
 We will have the entire day free to bird the Outback of southern Queensland, where roads dissect excellent habitat that can produce an impressive bird list.
 Among the lengthy list of species on offer will be Black-breasted Kite, Little Eagle, Brown Quail, Banded Lapwing, Diamond Dove, Australian Ringneck, Horsfield’s Bronze-Cuckoo, Crimson Chat, Crested Bellbird, Restless Flycatcher, Chestnut-crowned Babbler, Red-capped and Hooded Robins, Red-browed Pardalote, White-browed and Masked Woodswallows (sometimes in the same flock together), Southern Whiteface, and Double-barred and Zebra Finches.
 A second night will be spent in the town of Charleville.

-Day 13: Charleville to Mount Hope (New South Wales).
+Day 13: Charleville to Lake Cargelligo (New South Wales).
 On this day we will bird and drive our way south into the next state down, New South Wales, where will overnight near Mallee habitat, an exciting and unique Eucalypt-dominated habitat type that has a discrete set of specialty birds.
 Our journey there will be another drive, bird, drive, bird, drive affair, as we make numerous roadside stops while driving right through good bird habitat.
 Expect to have your bins and cameras ready because we will not know what we are shooting until we are on top of it.
 The locations where we stop will be dictated by recent rain and seeding or blossoming in the grassland and mallee habitats.
 This part of NSW is exceeding remote, with almost no human habitation and vast expanses of only slightly modified vegetation.
-The night will be sent in a large hotel in the rural town of Mount Hope, close to Round Hill.
+The night will be sent in a hotel in the town of Lake Cargelligo, close to Round Hill.

 Day 14: Round Hill to Binya Dam and Leeton (New South Wales).
 This is likely to be a standout day of the tour, as we move into mallee habitat for the only time on the tour.
 This habitat does not look much, it is made up of coppice-structured eucalypts, all of which are of a similar height.
 Although the habitat appears quite uniform and uninteresting, the selection of birds we could see is anything but; Chestnut Quail-Thrush, Southern Scrub-Robin, Shy Heathwren, and Gilbert’s Whister are all scarcities that are possible here.
 In some periods, when there are abundant nectar sources available, there can be an influx of nomadic honeyeater species too, like Black, Pied, White-fronted, and White-eared Honeyeaters.
 Other birds that occur include the spectacular Splendid Fairywren, Mulga Parrot, Western Gerygone, Inland and Chestnut-rumped Thornbills, Yellow-plumed Honeyeater, and in some years Crimson Chat.
 After much of the day and a field lunch at this excellent site, we will drive towards the town of Leeton, which is located right next to Five Bough Swamp (that we will visit the following day).